BasisPair

 Basis for a pair of atoms.

 Add all product states of the eigenstates of two given SystemAtom objects to the basis, which pair energy is within the given energy range.
-You can also specify which total magnetic quantum number m the pair should have (if it is conserved) and the product of the parities of the two atoms.
+You can also specify which total magnetic quantum number m the pair should have (if it is conserved) and which parities under inversion and permutation should be used for symmetrization.
 Due to the possible restrictions of the basis states, the BasisPair coefficients matrix will in general not be square but (n x d), where n is the number of all involved kets (typically basis1.number_of_kets * basis2.number_of_kets) and d is the number of basis states (after applying the restrictions).

 Examples